Connect with us

 Concrete admixtures are used primarily to reduce the cost of concrete construction; to modify the properties of hardened concrete; and to ensure the quality of concrete during mixing, placing, and curing.

-“There are many advantages that will come along with establishment of a local plant but it is impossible to outline how much we are going to save given we have cut reliance on imported finished products,” he said.
+“There are many advantages that will come along with the establishment of a local plant but it is impossible to outline how much we are going to save given we have cut reliance on imported finished products,” he said.

 BASF group country manager Graham Dean said: “It takes a month to get material from Dubai to Nairobi, it takes six weeks to get material down to Dar es Salaam and eight weeks to go to Kampala; by having a factory here in Nairobi we will reduce this down to days.”